danyeaw/presentations/showing-up-for-python-in-gnome/presentation.md

 ::: notes

-Workbench is this great app for learning and prototyping GNOME apps created by Sonny Piers and lots of contributions from the community to create tutorials in Vala, Python, Rust, and Javascript - I highly recommend it!!
+Workbench is this great app for learning and prototyping GNOME apps in Vala, Python, Rust, and Javascript - I highly recommend it!!
 Here you can see the ColumnView example.
 ColumnView was added in GTK4 as an easier way to create a table of data.

 Here is a list of books with title, author, and year.
 You can sort the columns by clicking on the column header, and also select a row which is shown in the light blue.